By Alex Rodino — Founder, Alexander Rodino Collective | Serving Savannah & Coastal Georgia

 Timing Can Matter

-Marital status, health events, death of a spouse, estate planning, and moving into assisted living can all affect timing and tax treatment.
+Marital status, health events, death of a spouse, estate planning, and moves into assisted living can all affect timing and tax treatment.
 Talk with your CPA before signing a listing agreement if tax exposure may be meaningful.

 Georgia Tax Advantages for Retirees